-3.15 RACEWAY SYSTEMS
+3.11 RACEWAY SYSTEMS

 - A. Raceway Types: Unless indicated otherwise, use raceway types as follows: - 1.
-Indoors, Concealed in Walls or Above Ceilings: EMT. - 2.
 Indoors, Exposed: Use rigid galvanized steel conduit below 10 feet above finished floor.
-EMT may be used above 10 feet. - 3.
-Indoors, Below Floor Slab: (Minimum 3/4 inch size).
-Schedule 80 rigid non-metallic conduit.
-Stub up using rigid galvanized steel elbows. - 4.
+EMT may be used above 10 feet. - 2.
 Outdoors, Below Grade: (Minimum 1 inch size).
 Schedule 40 rigid non-metallic conduit.
-Stub up using rigid galvanized steel elbows.

-- 5. Outdoors, Exposed: Rigid galvanized steel conduit. - 6.
-Flexible Steel Conduit: Use (in dry locations only) for connections to transformers, vibrating equipment, and equipment requiring minor adjustments in positions for final connections to recessed lighting fixtures and between outlet boxes in metal stud partitions. - 7.
+Stub up using rigid galvanized steel elbows. - 3.
+Outdoors, Exposed: Rigid galvanized steel conduit. - 4.
+Flexible Steel Conduit: Use (in dry locations only) for connections to transformers, vibrating equipment, and equipment requiring minor adjustments in positions for final connections to recessed lighting fixtures and between outlet boxes in metal stud partitions. - 5.
 Liquid-Tight Flexible Steel Conduit: Use where flexible steel conduit connections are required in damp, wet, or oily locations, and for final connections to all motors and similar equipment. - B. Raceway Routing: As required by job conditions unless specific routes or dimensioned positions are indicated on the Drawings.
 Install tight to slabs, beams, and joists wherever possible.
 Route exposed conduit, and conduit installed above ceilings, parallel or perpendicular to walls ceilings and structural members.
 Install to maintain minimum headroom and to present a neat appearance.
 Run parallel raceways together with bends made from same center line.
 Verify exact locations of all raceways, pull boxes, and junction boxes.
 Resolve any conflicts before installation. - C. Raceway Installation: Cut conduit ends square using saw or pipecutter and ream each cut end smooth.
-Carefully make all conduit bends and offsets so that the inside diameter of pipe is not reduced.
+Carefully make all conduit bends and offsets so that the inside diameter of pipe is not

+- reduced.
 Make bends so that legs are in the same plane.
 Make offsets so that legs are in the same plane and parallel.
 Protect stub-ups from damage, and carefully rebend when necessary. - D. Fittings: Make up all raceway fittings tight so that final installation of raceway, fittings and enclosures constitutes a firm mechanical assembly and a continuous electrical conductor.
 Where required, provide bonding jumpers to assure electrical continuity. - E. Protection: Protect all raceways, enclosures, and equipment during construction to prevent entry of concrete, debris and other foreign matter.
 Free clogged conduits of all obstructions, or replace, prior to pulling wire.
 Do not pull wire within buildings until buildings are completely enclosed. - F. Boxes: Install all outlet, pull, and junction boxes rigidly, plumb, and level.
 Support and secure boxes independently from conduits terminating at box.
 Install all boxes so as to be accessible and so that covers may be easily removed. - G. Handholes: Provide as indicated, installed plumb and level.
 Where not indicated, install every 200 feet at a minimum. - H. Conduit Seals: Install conduit seal for each conduit penetrating an exterior building wall below grade (unless penetration is below lowest building floor slab) and elsewhere as indicated, and so as to achieve a sealed watertight installation. - I. Pull Strings: Provide pull strings in all spare conduits.

-3.16 CONDUCTORS - 600 VOLT AND BELOW
+3.12 CONDUCTORS - 600 VOLT AND BELOW